ros-navigation/docs.nav2.org/setup_guides/sdf/setup_sdf.rst

 Setting Up The SDF - Gazebo
 ###########################

-.. note:: Note that you have already setup a URDF in the previous tutorials but will also need to setup a SDF.
-URDF is used to set up the robot frames and describe the robot's structure for run-time use on hardware and possibly in simulation.
-SDF is a specific file for simulators, like Gazebo, that describes the simulator environment, model (including its frames and Gazebo-specific information), and appropriate plugins.
-The SDF that we will make is for Gazebo, but could be replaced with an appropriate SDF or other format file for Open3D Engine or Isaac Sim.

 For this guide, we will be creating the SDF (Simulation Description Format) file for a simple differential drive robot to give you hands-on experience on building an SDF file for Gazebo simulation.

 .. seealso::